Mito community pulls out the stops for World Mitoc… - The Lily Foundation

 The word on the street was 'mito' as people around the UK joined The Lily Foundation in marking World Mitochondrial Disease Week 2020 with green lighting, fundraisers and more.

-As well as getting involved in Light Up Green, Lily Foundation supporters marked WMDW 2020 with fundraising events online and in local communities, raising thousands of pounds to help improve the lives of those affected by mito.
+As well as getting involved in Light Up Green, Lily Foundation supporters marked WMDW 2020 with fundraising events online and in local communities, raising thousands of pounds to help improve the lives of those affected by mitochondrial disease.

 Mito facts were shared widely on social media, and visits to the charity's website soared by over 50% throughout the week and beyond.
-Many of the visits were from new users, and the most visited sections of the site were those giving information about mito.
+Many of the visits were from new users, and the most visited sections of the site were those giving information about mitochondrial disease.

-The surge in awareness comes at a time when mito is in the public eye more than usual thanks to the Coronation Street storyline about the disease.
+The surge in awareness comes at a time when mitochondrial disease is in the public eye more than usual thanks to the Coronation Street storyline about the disease.
 The Lily Foundation is working to maximise this exposure with its Mito is on My Street campaign.

 See our work in action

-PhD student Bal shares her story of being diagnosed with mitochondrial disease, and talks about how The Lily Foundation helped to give her a voice.
+Watch PhD student Bal’s story about her mitochondrial disease diagnosis, and how The Lily Foundation helped to give her a voice.